 Caring for your tomato plant

-The first thing you should do if you believe that your tomato plant is dying is check that you have been fulfilling all of its needs.
+The first thing you should do if you believe your tomato plant is dying is check that you have fulfilled all of its needs.

 It is additionally important that your tomato plant is watered enough and regularly.